On this page

 The government structure of Turkey is based on the article 123 of the constitution of the Republic of Turkey (Türkiye Cumhuriyeti Anayasası).
 In accordance with the Article 123: Integrity of the Administration and Public Legal Personality; “The administration forms a whole, with regard to its constitution and functions, and shall be regulated by law.
 The Organisation and functions of the administration are based on the principles of centralisation and decentralisation.”
 Article 126 of the constitution regulates the central administration and article 127 regulates the local administrations.

 Grand National Assembly of Turkey (Türkiye Büyük Millet Meclisi) is the constitutional state body of the Republic of Turkey which was founded on 23rd of April 1920 with the national will and has legislative power.
 All regulations between the articles 75 and 100 of the Constitution of the Republic of Turkey are related to the Grand National Assembly of Turkey.
-Grand National Assembly of Turkey consists of five hundred and fifty members of the parliament who are elected in general elections.
+Grand National Assembly of Turkey consists of six hundred members of the parliament who are elected in general elections.

 In local administrations, there are municipal councils which are established with the Municipality Law No 5393 (5393 sayılı Belediye Kanunu).
 In accordance with the article 17 of this law; “The municipal council shall be the municipality’s decision-making body and comprise members elected according to the principles and procedures provided for by the relevant law”.
 General Provincial Council is the decision making body of the provincial special administration and consists of members elected on behalf of the districts by the electorate in the province in accordance with the procedures and principles indicated in relevant laws.

 D’Hondt method with 10% threshold has been used in all general elections which have been held in Turkey since 1983.
 Election principles in Turkey are:

 - Single grade

 Voting conditions in Turkey;